srikiranvelpuri/srikiranvelpuri/README.md

 Beyond coding, I'm an amateur photographer and a handy gamer 😜.

 ## What I Bring to the Table
-I've got a solid grasp of Meta's design principles and I'm always eager to stay ahead of the curve with emerging UI trends.<br><br>
+I've got a solid grasp of Material's design principles and I'm always eager to stay ahead of the curve with emerging UI trends.<br><br>
 My strength lies in connecting users with seamless experiences through well-thought-out frameworks and subtle UX optimisations.

 ## 🔭 What I'm Up to Now
-Right now, I'm diving into the fascinating world of Large Language Models (LLM) and integrating them within React Native applications.
+Right now, I'm diving into the fascinating world of Large Language Models (LLMs) and integrating them within React Native applications.

 ## 👯 Let's Collaborate!
 I'm keen on teaming up on projects involving React-based mobile and web applications.
 If you've got something in mind, let's chat!